Is wearing masks mandatory at hotel exam sites?

 |What do I need for my written examination?

-Everything that is required will be provided at the examination centre including calculators, scrap paper, ear plugs and clinical laboratory test references values.
-Pencils will only be provided for the MCQ.
-Pens will be provided for those writing the SAQ.
-Please note that for the SAQ exams, you are allowed to bring your own pen, if you prefer.
+Everything that is required will be provided at the hotel exam site, including calculators, scrap paper, ear plugs and clinical laboratory test references values.

 Yes, there will be a designated area for you to store personal belongings.